-Adenoviruses - This virus most commonly causes respiratory illness; however, other illnesses may be caused by adenoviruses such as gastroenteritis, bladder infections, and rash illnesses.
+Adenoviruses - This virus most commonly causes respiratory illness; however, other illnesses may be caused by adenoviruses and include gastroenteritis, bladder infections, and skin rashes.

 Parvoviruses - The human bocavirus (HBoV), which can cause gastroenteritis belongs to the family Parvoviridae.

 Astroviruses - Astrovirus infection is the third most frequent cause of gastroenteritis in infants.